-Previously, this meant that an applicant was required to refer the application separately to each individual state agency.
-Since 1 July 2013, the Department of State Development, Infrastructure and Planning (DSDIP) is the single lodgement and assessment point for all development applications involving matters of interest to the state.
+Since 1 July 2013, the Department of Infrastructure, Local Government and Planning (DILGP) is the single lodgement and assessment point for all development applications involving matters of interest to the state.

-SARA delivers a coordinated, whole-of-government approach to the state's assessment of development applications.
+These applications are assessed by SARA delivering a coordinated, whole-of-government approach to development applications.
 The State Development Assessment Provisions (SDAP) provide the state's criteria for assessing these development applications in one publicly available document.